mollymolichen/translate-transit/README.md

 Run the app locally using ng serve --watch –open.
 This opens the app on http://localhost:4200 by default.

 Build the app using ng build.
-It can be deployed using python-m simpleHTTPserver This opens the app on http://localhost:8000 by default.
+It can be deployed using python-m SimpleHTTPServer.
+This opens the app on http://localhost:8000 by default.